Thermodynamics of Einstein-Gauss-Bonnet Black Holes under the Generalized Uncertainty Principle: Introduction

 In this paper, we investigate the thermodynamic modifications of five-dimensional Einstein–Gauss–Bonnet black holes arising from GUP.
 A central aim of this study is to examine the form of the GUP-induced corrections to the black hole entropy and, in particular, to test the conjectured universality of the leading-order logarithmic correction.
 EGB gravity offers a natural and well-motivated generalization of general relativity in higher dimensions, integrating the quadratic Gauss–Bonnet term into the action without introducing ghosts, and yielding second-order field equations \cite{Lovelock:1971yv}.
-This correction becomes non-trivial only in five or more dimensions, making five-dimensional spacetimes ideal for exploring non-Einstein effects.
-Black hole solutions in EGB gravity, such as those in asymptotically flat or (A)dS backgrounds, display modified thermodynamics, i.e., the entropy no longer strictly follows the Bekenstein–Hawking area law, and phase structures including Hawking–Page transitions and thermodynamic stability depend sensitively on the Gauss–Bonnet coupling \cite{Cvetic:2001bk,Clunan:2004tb, Herscovich:2010vr}.
+This correction becomes non-trivial for dimensions greater than four, making five-dimensional spacetimes ideal for exploring non-Einstein effects.
+Black hole solutions in EGB gravity, such as those in asymptotically flat or (A)dS backgrounds, display modified thermodynamics, i.e., entropy no longer strictly follows the Bekenstein-Hawking area law, and phase structures including Hawking-Page transitions and thermodynamic stability depend sensitively on the Gauss–Bonnet coupling constant\cite{Cvetic:2001bk,Clunan:2004tb,Herscovich:2010vr}.
 These distinctive thermodynamic features, such as modified entropy, temperature, and heat capacity, make EGB black holes an ideal framework for investigating how GUP corrections interplay with higher-curvature effects, potentially leading to new insights.\\

 The structure of the paper is as follows: In the next section, we briefly introduce the idea of GUP and discuss the thermodynamic modifications of Schwarzschild black holes.
 In Section \ref{three}, we incorporate GUP into the five-dimensional EGB black holes.
-Section \ref{four} is devoted to deriving the GUP-induced modifications to the entropy.
+Section \ref{four} is devoted to deriving the GUP as well as DSR-induced modifications to the entropy.
 Our main findings are summarized in Section \ref{dis}.